dannyvankooten/advent-of-code/2015/README.md

-# Advent of Code 2015
+# Advent of Code 2015 in C

-For this year I really enjoyed writing the solutions in C (again).
+See https://adventofcode.com/2015/ for puzzle texts and inputs.

-To compile and run all solutions for all days using bash:
+Execute [run.sh](run.sh) to run all solutions for all days (using bash + awk).
+Needs a C compiler toolchain like gcc or Clang.

 ```bash
 for d in */; do cd $d && cc -Ofast -march=native main.c -lcrypto && ./a.out && echo "" && cd ..; done
 (for d in */; do cd $d && cc -Ofast -march=native main.c -lcrypto && ./a.out && cd ..; done) | awk 'BEGIN {sum=0.0} NR%4==0 { gsub(/ms$/,"", $2); sum += $2; } END { printf "Total time: %.2fms\n", sum }'
 ```

+Results:

 ```txt
 --- Day 1: Not Quite Lisp ---